catseye/Eqthy/tests/Eqthy.md

 the semantics of the language.
 For an overview of the language, see the README file.

-    -> Functionality "Parse Eqthy document" is implemented by shell command -> "python3 bin/eqthy --dump-ast %(test-body-file)"
+    -> Functionality "Parse Eqthy Document" is implemented by shell command -> "python3 bin/eqthy --dump-ast %(test-body-file)"

 ### Parse Eqthy Document